lgtm-migrator/ui-refresh-test/docs/adrs/0004-RTK-Query.md

    hooks.
 The auto-generated hooks (and the `initiate` function to call the endpoint outside of a react component) are then available as properties of those exported endpoints.
 More detail below.
-4. A small helper util in `src/common/api/utils/kbService.ts` which handles defining the service type (static\[core\]/dynamic) and location, and returns a helper function that prevents that information from needing to be individually defined for every endpoint.
+4. Small helper utils in `src/common/api/utils/serviceHelpers.ts` which handle defining the service type (static\[core\]/dynamic) and location, and returns a helper function that prevents that information from needing to be individually defined for every endpoint.